Introduction and Purpose

 8.2 Optional Reschedules

 Reschedules are optional for both coaches in a match.
-A coach with a missing player or malfunctioning console may request a reschedule, choose to play at a disadvantage, or forfeit.
+A coach with a missing player or malfunctioning computer may request a reschedule, choose to play at a disadvantage, or forfeit.
 Coaches with an opponent requesting a reschedule may choose to accept or decline the reschedule at their sole discretion.
 Exceptions will be made by League Officials in unforeseen unavoidable circumstances.
 Some examples include but are not limited to natural disasters, emergencies, or game outage.

 8.3 Rescheduled Match Responsibility